 Top the wedges with some parmesan cheese to make them even more delectable.
 As we said before, you can make these and enjoy with the dipping sauce, as a side, or as a nice crispy snack.
 You’ll love any way you decide to make these!
 Try them out and let us know in the comments below what you think! xo

 - 1 tablespoon of olive oil

 - 1 tablespoon of dried oregano

 - 1 teaspoon of paprika

 - Salt and pepper to taste

-- Place the wedges on a non-stick baking tray, drizzle olive oil on the wedges, and sprinkle oregano & dill.
+Place the wedges on a non-stick baking tray, drizzle olive oil on the wedges, and sprinkle the spices.

 Bake @ 450F for 20 minutes, and then flip the wedges.
 Bake for another 20-25 minutes, or until the wedges are a crisp brown.

 Finish off with salt and pepper to taste.